 Taking anti-HIV drugs can dramatically reduce the risk of you passing on HIV to your baby.

-By doing these things, the chances of having a baby with HIV is very low – under 1%.
+By doing these things, the chances of the baby having HIV is very low – under 1%.
 If you are on HIV treatment and have an undetectable viral load, the chances are lower still: 0.1%.

 First, they reduce your viral load so your baby is exposed to less HIV while in the womb and during birth.
 The aim of HIV treatment is to get, and keep, your viral load to undetectable levels (if your viral load is below 50, it is usually said to be undetectable).